mnowotnik/mock-radius-eapmd5/README.md

 ~~~~
 ## Testing

-Run the building command from before for _test_ target e.g.,
+Run the build command from before for _test_ target e.g.,

     make test